kkdlau/COMP4411-Modeler/readme.md

  - [x] 1B: Use a texture map on all or part of your character.
 (The safest way to do this is to implement your own primitives inside your model file that do texture mapping.)
 (M)
     - done for boxes only

- - [ ] 1B: Build a complex shape as a set of polygonal faces, using the "triangle" primitive to render them.
+ - [x] 1B: Build a complex shape as a set of polygonal faces, using the "triangle" primitive to render them.
 (D)
-    - ear (if you are not doing this and we still have time, I'll do it)

  - [x] 1B: Make an additional "animated" sequence your character can perform.
 Although you can try to use a timed callback "add_idle" (see [here](https://www.fltk.org/documentation.php) for more information), an easier solution is just to increment values each time your model's draw() function is called.
 If you use the menu option to turn on animation, your draw() function will be executed at around 30 times per second.
 (D)